eic/drich-dev/README.md

 ### GDML Output
-- currently we use the CI for this, from the `ecce` repository (the `athena` repository has a dRICH specific GDML output CI job, but at the time of writing this, this automation is not yet present in `ecce` CI)
+- currently we use the CI for this, from the `epic` repository (the `athena` repository has a dRICH specific GDML output CI job, but at the time of writing this, this automation is not yet present in `epic` CI)
 - TODO: add a local script to automate connection to Fun4all

 ## Simulation